aalexmrt/github-scraper/IMPLEMENTATION_PLAN.md

    - Useful for testing or manual updates
    - Can be run anytime without side effects

+### GitHub Token Usage

+The populate script uses `GITHUB_TOKEN` from environment variables if available:

+- **With Token** (`GITHUB_TOKEN` set):
+  - ✅ Higher API rate limits (5,000 requests/hour vs 60/hour)
+  - ✅ Better user profile data (usernames, profile URLs)
+  - ✅ More complete leaderboard information
+  - ✅ Recommended for production deployments

+- **Without Token** (`GITHUB_TOKEN` not set):
+  - ✅ Still works for public repositories (cloning doesn't require auth)
+  - ⚠️ Lower API rate limits (60 requests/hour)
+  - ⚠️ Limited user profile data (email only, no usernames)
+  - ⚠️ May hit rate limits when processing multiple repos

+**Note**: All demo repositories are public, so a token is **optional but highly recommended** for better data quality and rate limits.

 ### Environment Variable

 Add to your `.env` file: